brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 =============================================================

 5.0.2
+    - [Feature] Added the possibility for plugins to overwrite the factory settings.
     - [Change] Removed deprecated code.
     - [Change] Some deprecations.
     - [Change] Dropped the QueryDebugger, which is not needed anymore.